16 May 1877 crisis: Aftermath

 The crisis sealed the defeat of the royalists.
 President MacMahon accepted his defeat and resigned in January 1879.
 The Comte de Chambord, whose intransigence had resulted in the breakdown of the alliance between Legitimists and Orleanists, died in 1883, after which several Orleanists rallied to the Republic, quoting Adolphe Thiers' words that "the Republic is the form of government which divides [the French] the least".
 These newly rallied became the first right-wing republicans of France.
 After World War I (1914–18), some of the independent radicals and members of the right-wing of the late Radical-Socialist Party allied themselves with these pragmatic republicans, although anticlericalism remained a gap between these long-time rivals (and indeed continues, to be a main criterion of distinction between the French left-wing and its right-wing).

 In the constitutional field, the presidential system was definitely rejected in favor of a parliamentary system, and the right of dissolution of parliament severely restricted, so much that it was never used again under the Third Republic.
 After the Vichy regime, the Fourth Republic (1946–1958) was again founded on this parliamentary system, something which Charles de Gaulle despised and rejected (le régime des partis).
 Thus, when de Gaulle had the opportunity to come back to power in the crisis of May 1958, he designed a constitution that strengthened the President.
 His 1962 reform to have the president elected by direct universal suffrage (instead of being elected by deputies and senators) further increased his authority.
-The constitution designed by de Gaulle for the Fifth Republic (since 1958) specifically tailored his needs, but this specificity was also rested on the President's personal charisma.
+The constitution designed by de Gaulle for the Fifth Republic (since 1958) was specifically tailored to his needs, but this specificity was also rested on the President's personal charisma.